How to Bend Rebar: A Step-by-Step Guide

 1. Rebar Bending Machine with Circular Bending Attachment:

-2. Some rebar bending machines come with or allow for attachments that can bend rebar into circles.
-Set the machine to the desired radius and feed the rebar through, allowing the machine to curve into a perfect circle.
+2. Some rebar bending machines come with attachments for circular bending.
+Set the machine to your desired radius and feed the rebar through to create a perfect circle.

 3. Roller Benders:

-4. Roller benders are ideal for bending large quantities of rebar into circles.
-The rebar is fed through rollers that progressively bend it into a circular shape as it passes through.
+4. Roller benders are great for bending lots of rebar into circles.
+The rebar moves through rollers that shape it gradually into a circle.

 Incremental Bending Technique